RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step2.md

 - SSH Authorized keys-file: It is the path to the public key file
 - Config file: It is the file that contains what we want to install in the compute instance

-(Note.
-All the variables were set in the previous step)
+(**Note.
+All the variables were set in the previous step.**)

 `oci compute instance launch --compartment-id $COMPARTMENT_OCID --display-name $DISPLAY_NAME --availability-domain $AVAILABILITY_DOM --subnet-id $SUBNETID --image-id $IMG_ID --shape $SHAPE --ssh-authorized-keys-file $KEY_PUB --assign-public-ip true --user-data-file $CONFIG --wait-for-state RUNNING > /dev/null`{{execute}}

 After some minutes the instance will be ready.

-You can use the following command to get the list of compute instance.
+You can use the following command to get the list of compute instances.
 You should see the one you've created with the name $DISPLAY_NAME:

 `oci compute instance list --compartment-id $COMPARTMENT_OCID --availability-domain $AVAILABILITY_DOM --display-name $DISPLAY_NAME`{{execute}}

-## What did we install to the compute instance?
+## What did we install in the compute instance?

-We have installed ***nginx*** in the compute instance, we did it using a config file that contains the following:
+We have installed **nginx** in the compute instance, we did it using a config file that contains the following:

 ~~~~
 #cloud-config